matomo-org/matomo-java-tracker/README.md

 * `.proxyHost(...)` The hostname or IP address of an optional HTTP proxy. `proxyPort` must be configured as well
 * `.proxyPort(...)` The port of an HTTP proxy. `proxyHost` must be configured as well.
-* `.proxyUserName(...)` If the HTTP proxy requires a user name for basic authentication, it can be configured with this method.
+* `.proxyUserName(...)` If the HTTP proxy requires a username for basic authentication, it can be configured with this method.
 Proxy host, port and password must also be set.
 * `.proxyPassword(...)` The corresponding password for the basic auth proxy user.
-The proxy host, port and user name must be set as well.
+The proxy host, port and username must be set as well.
+* `.disableSslCertValidation(...)` If set to true, the SSL certificate of the Matomo server will not be validated.
+This should only be used for testing purposes.
+Default: false
+* `.disableSslHostVerification(...)` If set to true, the SSL host of the Matomo server will not be validated.
+This should only be used for testing purposes.
+Default: false

 To send a single request synchronously via GET, call